BreezeGH/dfexpcalc/README.md

 The only reason this is on Github is because I'm too lazy to turn it into a website, no matter how easy it might be.

-If you're too lazy to use the .py file, you can find the hastebin for the text in the [Releases](https://github.com/BreezeGH/dfexpcalc/releases) and find a compiler.
+Download the .py file from [Releases](https://github.com/BreezeGH/dfexpcalc/releases) and find a compiler.

-If you're still too lazy to find any of the thousands of compilers sitting around on the Internet to copy and paste that code into: https://www.online-python.com/
+If you're too lazy to find any of the thousands of compilers sitting around on the Internet to copy and paste that code into: https://www.online-python.com/

-If you are STILL too lazy to literally click like 5 buttons to copy and paste the code into a provided online compiler, it's here as well: https://replit.com/@BreezePosts/Demonfall-EXP-Calculator#main.py
+If you are still too lazy to literally click like 5 buttons to download the code into a provided online compiler, it's here as well, closest thing to a "website" that is easily accessible for you guys: https://replit.com/@BreezePosts/Demonfall-EXP-Calculator#main.py